-Action: Click Log Entries, then select Browser Agent Logs and Service Logs from View Logs for more information.
-Check if the enterprise thin client service binary novellsslvpn-serv is running.
+Action: Click Log Entries, then select Browser Agent Logs and Service Logs from View novell-sslvpn-serv is running.

+Logs for more information.
+Check if the enterprise thin client service binary

 AM.1100: Received Zero Length Data from the SOCKS Client.